Maximum of 500 Circuits can be created per organization.

 Select a template that suits your requirement and preview its components.

-Click Use this Template button at the top right corner to install.
+Click Use this Template button at the top right to install.

 Click Create under the Start from scratch option.